 Standing orders set out the rules and procedures of the House and its select committees.
 Precedents for the speaker’s decisions on how standing orders are to be applied are published as speakers’ rulings.
 An MP who thinks that the standing orders have been breached may raise a point of order, on which the speaker must rule.

 Occasionally an MP may vote against the view of their party.
 This is called ‘crossing the floor’, and can cause shock waves.
 The 1984 snap election was called after National MP Marilyn Waring told Prime Minister Robert Muldoon that she would no longer vote with the government against opposition-sponsored anti-nuclear legislation.

-Parliamentary business, including the sitting programme – the days that the House will meet for each year – is tightly organised.
+Parliamentary business, including the sitting programme – the days on which the House will meet during the year – is tightly organised.

 An agenda called an order paper is produced for each day that the House sits, usually Tuesday to Thursday.
-This starts with general business, such as announcements of petitions, select-committee reports and the introduction of bills, and is followed by question time.
+This starts with general business, such as the announcement of petitions, reports from select committee and the introduction of bills, and is followed by question time.
 It then lists orders of the day, which include debates on bills.
 Government orders of the day have precedence on Tuesdays and Thursdays.

 Whips are chosen by each party to organise their MPs.
 They marshal speakers for debates, keep track of MPs and organise their attendance, and communicate and liaise with other parties.

 MPs vote on motions before the House.
 Voting is often verbal – MPs simply say ‘Aye’ (yes) or ‘No’.
 If an MP asks for a formal vote, each party will announce the number of its votes for or against.
 Occasionally, if the speaker decides that the vote is a ‘personal’ one (with each MP allowed to decide on the basis of personal belief), MPs proceed to the Ayes and Noes lobbies outside the debating chamber to record their votes individually.